cyclejs-community/awesome-cyclejs/README.md

 * [**pH200/cycle-react ★264**](https://github.com/pH200/cycle-react) - use React instead of virtual-dom with a Cycle-like API
 * [madcapjake/earlhyperscript ★2](https://github.com/MadcapJake/earl-hyperscript) - A helper function and macro for using Earl Grey's [document-building syntax](https://breuleux.github.io/earl-grey/doc.html#documentbuildingsyntax) with Cycle.js.
 * [WorldMaker/cycle-gear ★1](https://github.com/WorldMaker/cycle-gear) - A main function factory for Cycle based upon a formalization of Cycle's MVI pattern
+* [SuperManitu/cyclejs-sortable ★5](https://github.com/cyclejs-community/cyclejs-sortable) - Make everything sortable via drag and drop in only one line of code!

 ### Boilerplates